Southport in Merseyside

 Old Mines to visit near Southport include Rainford Old Delf - Crank Caverns.

-Southport has some unmissable historic buildings nearby like Billinge Beacon, Liverpool Cathedral, St Johns Beacon, Speke Hall, Gateway to the former Liscard Battery, and Bidston Windmill.
+There are a several good historic buildings in the Southport area like Billinge Beacon, Liverpool Cathedral, St Johns Beacon, Speke Hall, Gateway to the former Liscard Battery, and Bidston Windmill.

-The area around Southport boasts some of the best historic monuments including Billinge Beacon, and New Brighton War Memorial.
+The area around Southport features a number of interesting historic monuments including Billinge Beacon, and New Brighton War Memorial.

 The area close to Southport boasts some of the best nature reserves including Formby Nature Reserve.

-New Brighton, Eastham, Upton, Wallasey Village, West Kirby, Thurstaston, and Thornton Hough are great places to visit near Southport if you like villages.
+Southport has some unmissable villages nearby like New Brighton, Eastham, Upton, Wallasey Village, West Kirby, Thurstaston, and Thornton Hough.

 Southport History